-The Department of Social Protection pays the Back to School payment automatically to most families that qualify.
-Anyone that qualifies automatically should have received a letter during June stating when and how your Allowance will be paid.
-The payments will be made during the week ending 14th July 2017 .
+The Department of Social Protection pays the Back to School payment automatically to many families that qualify.
+Anyone that qualifies automatically should have had a letter during June stating when and how your Allowance will be paid.
+If you didn’t get a letter – you will need to apply (details at the end).

 How Much Is It ?